cue-lang/cue/doc/ref/spec.md

 labels match the expression.
 -->
 A Bind label binds an identifier to the label name scoped to the field value.
+It also makes all possible labels an optional field set to the associated field value.
 The token `...` is a shorthand for `<_>: _`.
 <!-- NOTE: if we allow ...Expr, as in list, it would mean something different. -->